 The Northern lights dazzled Albertans last night & there’s still a chance to see them (PHOTOS)

 The Northern Lights could be visible across Canada this weekend & here’s what to know

 View this post on Instagram

-To break it all down, we spoke to Dr. David Milling, an Faculty Service Officer for the Faculty of Science in the Physics department at the University of Alberta, and what we learned was eye-opening.
+We spoke to Dr. David Milling, an FSO for the Faculty of Physics at the University of Alberta to better understand what has been happening in our solar system recently and what we learnt was eye-opening.

-The more active the sun is, the more likely people further south are able to see these collisions that appear to us as flashes of colour.
-And right now it turns out that the sun is going kind of going through a bit of a ‘phase.’
+The more active the sun is, the more likely people along the border are able to see the flashes of colour and right now, the sun is going kind of going through a bit of a ‘phase.’

-According to Dr. Milling, every eleven years for eleven years (yes, that’s confusing), the solar system’s spiciest boy will act out (kind of like you did after the first time you heard My Chemical Romance on the radio) and this particular storm is going the biggest we’ve seen since the 1920s!
+According to Dr. Milling, every 11 years, the sun will act out, kind of like you did after the first time you heard My Chemical Romance.

-During these ‘seasons’, the sun is extremely energetic, and solar winds are caught in Earth’s magnetic field which can cause more Southern Auroras and in some cases (depending on the intensity of the storm) can also interrupt the Earth’s electrical grid – but don’t panic.
+During these cycles, the sun is extremely energetic and solar winds are caught in Earth’s magnetic field which can cause more Southern Auroras and – in some cases, interruptions for those using technology – which is nearly everyone.